bcgov/entity/docs/Way of Working/QA-Smoke-Testing.md

 ### Goals

-Starting now, the QA team will be creating a smoke test for each high-level business feature as it completes development.
+Starting now (2020-02-12), the QA team will be creating a smoke test for each high-level business feature as it completes development.
 In terms of ZenHub, a high-level business feature translates to either a story or an epic.
 These positive smoke tests aim to prove that a feature is working as expected without delving into edge cases or challenging scenarios.
 These smoke test snippets will later be enhanced and rolled into the broader automated browser regression suite.
 The smoke tests should be identified using tags that relate to the issue # in ZenHub so that they can be invoked in isolation from the rest of the regression suite.

 ### What should be covered in a smoke test